cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

             localhost:4500
         ```

-    * If you do not have access to `checkersd` or its faucet, look for instructions on how to start your locally-running Checkers or tap the faucet of a public Checkers test net.
+    * If you do not have access to `checkersd` or its faucet, look for instructions on how to start your locally-running checkers or tap the faucet of a public checkers test net.

 4. Now start again to actually create a game.
 Accept the transaction, and you are redirected to the game page.
 This time the content of the game is from the blockchain.